kartha01/IBMPartnerDemo/Data.md

 1. **Click** on the *Cloud Pak for Data* tile.
 1. **Click** on the *Readme* tab to review what you can provision using ***Schematics*** (Terraform).

+<iframe width="600" height="322" src="https://www.youtube.com/embed/Ic0xnlci47o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Building the configuration
 1. On the *create* tab, this is where we will build the configuration of the Cloud Pak for Data clusters
 1. First section describes the bare minimum configuration.
 For Cloud Pak for Data it is as follows.  `Each cluster must meet a set of minimum requirements: 3 nodes with 16 cores, 64GB memory, and 25GB disk per node.`  As I know I want to add Db2 Warehouse and provision a Data Virtualization instance, I will start with 4 node OpenShift cluster.
 1. Select the cluster that was previously created.
 Where you created project `zen`.
 1. Select the project.
 While you can pick `default`, you would be better served picking the previously create project like `zen`.
 1. Rename the workspace to something you will remember like `CPDDemo-HealthCare` for a health care demo.